Silmaen/DepManager/README.md

 `pull` will look for the package in given remote that match the query and bring it to the local cache.

 If `--force` is given, The transfert occurs even if the package already exists in the destination.

+The `-r` option allows operation on multiple packages.
+If multiple versions, only the highest one will be used.

+#### clean

+`depmanager pack clean [--full(-f)]` Will clean the local repository by removing old packages, only the newest version of each package is kept.

+The `[--full(-f)]` option will make the clean operation applies to all package, thus emptying the local database.

 ### remote